Rear-end auto collisions are among the most common types of accidents. Unfortunately, that doesn’t make them any less serious.

 - Distracted driving

-- Fog, rain or sun glare
+- Fog, rain, or sun glare

 But perhaps what makes rear-end accidents most unique is that it’s very easy to determine who is at fault.
 In most car accident cases, the insurance companies can argue for months over what happened and who caused the accident.
-They can try to blame you, the victim, and say you were negligent.
-In a rear-end collision this is uncommon.
+Then, they can try to blame you, the victim, and say that you were negligent.
+In a rear-end collision, this is uncommon.

 There are three things you should do after any rear-end collision:

-- Gather information.
-Get the name and contact information of the other driver.
-Ask to see their driver’s license, and write down their license plate numbers.
+- Gather information: Get the name and contact information of the other driver.
+Ask to see their driver’s license and write down their license plate numbers.
 Speak to witnesses and ask for their names and contact info.
 Take pictures of what happened.

-- Keep cool.
-Sometimes the other driver may scream at you, blame you or get insulting and offensive.
+- Keep cool: Sometimes, the other driver may scream at you, blame you or get insulting and offensive.
 Do your best to remain calm.
 It’s impossible to win an argument in the street.
 Gather the info you need and speak to a lawyer.
 They will make a case for you based on evidence, not feelings.

-The costs you can recover may include:
+The damages you can recover compensation for typically include:

-- The cost of all doctor visits, hospital stays and medical tests
+- The cost of all doctor visits, hospital stays, and medical tests

-- Physical therapy, occupational therapy or other rehabilitation, for the full length of time you need it
+- Physical therapy, occupational therapy, or other rehabilitation, for the full length of time you need it

 - Repairs to your car or a new car

 - Full reimbursement of lost wages caused by missing work due to the accident